mozilla-releng/releng-rfcs/rfcs/0022-app-best-practices.md

 ### Unit Tests

-All testing should be done within Docker container.
+Docker should be the only supported environment for running tests.
 You may also run tests directly on your host machine, but we should not spend time optimizing or fixing failures that don't occur in Docker.

 Python projects should wrap Docker with `tox` while Javascript projects should wrap Docker with `yarn`.
 These wrappers will build the necessary Docker image, and then run the tests within it.
 This is to maintain a familiar, well-known entrypoint for running tests, while ensuring they run in a consistent way for all developers.